Mitchell3514/flipzz/README.md

 The repository comes with a `.env.example` file which showcases the possible settings there are.
 In order to change them, first create a new file named `.env` or rename the example file as such.
 Then these settings are at your disposal:
  - `DEBUG` - If set to `*` Express will log every step in handling a request.
 Set to anything else for normal production logs.
 See [Express debug documentation] for more information and other variables.
  - `PORT` - The port to use if none is given as a parameter when running the server.
 Default is `3000`.
  - `APITOKEN` - Your token to access the [random name API] with.
 This allows the server to fetch random names to use as room names, instead of showing a numerical ID.
-This setting is especially optional, but nonetheless recommended for a fun experience.
+This setting is particularly optional, but nonetheless recommended for a fun experience.
  - `NODE_ENV` - If set to `DEV` any server error when requesting a page will be rendered client-side.
  Setting it to `PROD` will log IPs without hashing it to more easily block malicious requests.